redbulldev/package-repo-dev/README.md

 php artisan make:repository UserRepository -i
 ```
 When run this commnand, Packeage automatic generate two file in forder Repository: UserRepository and UserRepositoryInterface.
-UserRepository extends EloquentRepository so you can use method in EloquentRepository
+UserRepository extends AbstractRepository so you can use method in AbstractRepository

 ```php
 <?php